 Exhausted after a workout?
-You’re probably wasting your time.
-Exhausting workouts rely on feelings to signal a workout’s effectiveness.
 In other words, some people think a workout has been good if they “feel exhausted” afterwards.
 Things often said after a fad workout: “I’m so exhausted.”
 “I’m so sweaty.”
 “I’m dead.”
-Why do people say these things as if they’re good?

 Many people think the worse they feel after a workout, the better.
 Wrong.
 In fact, torturous workouts could be huge wastes of time.
 “Feeling exhausted” might mean you’ve burned a lot of calories.
 If your workout goal is burning calories, mission accomplished.

-But that’s not an efficient way to work out.
-Eating quality food is the most efficient way to get a healthy body fat percentage.
-It isn’t physically painful at all.
+But eating quality food is the most efficient way to get a healthy body fat percentage.
 You don’t “feel” the fat burn.
 But it works.
 So, clearly, “feeling exhausted” is not necessary for fat loss.

 Eat quality food and eliminate junk food.
 This will allow you to eat until you’re satisfied.
 And give you energy to work hard during the day.
 And it will get you a healthy body fat percentage.
 Eating only quality food allows your workouts to target a better goal: toning your muscles.
 No torture.
 No exhaustion.
 Just smart training.